Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Product Hyperbolic -Manifolds

-\begin{proof} If $S$ is strictly stable, then the Jacobi operator has no kernel and the implicit function theorem implies that a tubular neighborhood of $S$ has a local mean-convex foliation.
+\begin{proof} If $S$ is strictly stable, then the images under the normal exponential map of small multiples of the bottom eigenfunction of the second variation operator of $S$ multiplied by a unit normal vector field form a mean-convex foliation of a tubular neighborhood of $S$ (see e.g. the proof of Theorem 5.2 in \cite{huang2021beyond}.)

-If $S$ is degenerate stable, let $\phi$ be a Jacobi field of the second variation, standarized to be positive and with $L^2$-norm equal to $1$ (recall that the space of such Jacobi fields is one-dimensional, and that $\phi$ is non-vanishing and so has a sign).
-For $w$ a smooth function of sufficiently small $C^{2,\alpha}$-norm, consider the functional $F(w,t) = H_x(exp_x(w(x)\nu(x))) - t\phi(x)$, where $H$ denotes the mean curvature vector and $\nu(x)$ the normal vector to the point $x\in\Sigma$.
-Then $F$ maps $C^{2,\alpha}(S) \rightarrow C^{0,\alpha}(S)$, and $DF(0,0)$ is surjective with one-dimensional kernel.
-Applying the implicit function theorem gives a 1-parameter family of surfaces $S_u$, $S_0=0$, so that the mean curvature vector is a scalar multiple of $\phi(x)$.
+If $S$ is degenerate stable, assume first that no neighborhood of $S$ admits a foliation by minimal surfaces.
+Let $\phi$ be a Jacobi field of the second variation operator, which we can take to be positive and with $L^2$-norm equal to $1$ (recall that the space of such Jacobi fields is one-dimensional, and each nonzero Jacobi field is nowhere vanishing.
+This is a standard fact about bottom eigenfunctions of linear elliptic operators \cite{evans2022partial}[Chapter 6].)
+Let $\nu(x)$ be the unit normal vector to the point $x\in S$, determined by fixed choices of orientation for $S$ and $M$.
+For $w$ a smooth function of sufficiently small $C^{2,\alpha}$-norm, consider the functional $F(w,t) = H_w(x) - t\phi(x)$.
+Here $H_w$ is the real valued function on $S$ defined at $x_0$ by taking the inner product of the mean curvature vector of the graphical surface parametrized by $x \mapsto exp_x(w(x)\nu(x))$ at $exp_{x_0}(w(x_0)\nu(x_0))$, with the unit normal vector to that surface at $exp_{x_0}(w(x_0)\nu(x_0))$ pointing towards the same end of $M$ as the normal vector field $\nu$ to $S$.

-Work by Anderson \cite{anderson1983cmh}[Section 5] implies that either $S$ has a neighborhood where it is the unique minimal surface, or there is a foliation of a neighborhood of $S$ by minimal surfaces isotopic to $S$, and thus by bounded geometry a foliation of all of $M$ by minimal surfaces isotopic to $S$.
-If it were not the case that the mean curvature of $S_u$ were a positive multiple of $\phi(x)$ for all $u$ sufficiently close to zero, then we claim that there would be a sequence $S_{u_n}$, $u_n \neq 0$, $u_n \to 0$, so that $S_{u_n}$ was minimal.
-The work by Anderson would then imply that a tubular neighborhood of $S$ admits a minimal foliation.
-To see the claim, if none of the $S_u$ were minimal for small enough $u$, then their mean curvature vectors would all have to be positive or negative multiples of $\phi$ for $u>0$ or $u<0$.
-But the latter is impossible because $S$ is locally area-minimizing.

-We are thus left with case that the mean curvature of $S_u$ is a positive multiple of $\phi(x)$ for $u$ in some small interval containing zero, which shows the existence of a local mean-convex foliation.
+Then $F$ maps a neighborhood of $(0,0)$ in $C^{2,\alpha}(S) \times \mathbb{R}$ to $C^{0,\alpha}(S)$, and $DF(0,0)$ is surjective with one-dimensional kernel given by $\phi$.
+Surjectivity follows from diagonalizing the second variation operator restricted to the orthogonal complement of its one-dimensional kernel, which is spanned by $\phi$.
+Applying the implicit function theorem gives a 1-parameter family of graphical surfaces $S_u$, $S_0=S$, so that the mean curvature of each $S_u$ (viewed as a function on $S$ via pairing the mean curvature vector of each $S_u$ with the unit normal vector pointing in the same direction as $\nu$ and then precomposing with the normal exponential map at $S$) is a scalar multiple $t(u)$ of $\phi(x)$.